tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 That last one was a more *personal* question.
 One I wasn’t getting paid an obscene amount of money to get to the bottom of.

-I found myself lost in thought, vision split down the middle between the slide and the gleaming chrome surface of the lab’s table.
+I found myself lost in thought, vision split down the middle between the slide and the gleaming chrome surface of the lab table.
 When I realized I hadn't been paying attention, my available eye darted into the periphery, ocular scaffolding aching with strain, stretching the muscles to their absolute limit.
 I swallowed the discomfort.
 Didn’t want to move my head away from the microscope and make what I was doing obvious.

 I saw the camera and gasped.